LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/expand_term_2.rst

 This built-in method may be used to expand a grammar rule into a clause for use with the built-in database methods.

-Automatic term expansion is only performed at compile time (to expand terms read from a source file) when using a :term:`hook object`.
+Automatic term expansion is only performed at compile-time (to expand terms read from a source file) when using a :term:`hook object`.
 This predicate can be used by the user to manually perform term expansion at runtime (for example, to convert a grammar rule into a clause).